-From 1994 – 2011 he was engaged as a conductor at the Estonian National Opera in Tallinn conducting more that 700 performances of this company.
-He was also invited to teach conducting at the Tallinn Music College and he held this teaching position from 1992 till 1997.
-Mr. Pehk has furthermore been involved as Music Director at several large scale productions of classics of the musical repertoire with Estonian music theatre company Smithbridge Productions (1998-2008).
+From 1994 – to 2011 he was engaged as a conductor at the Estonian National Opera in Tallinn conducting more than 700 performances of this company.
+He was also invited to teach conducting at the Tallinn Music College and he held this teaching position from 1992 to 1997.
+Mr. Pehk has furthermore been involved as Music Director at several large-scale productions of classics of the musical repertoire with Estonian music theatre company Smithbridge Productions (1998-2008).

 Since 2001 Mr. Pehk is the Artistic Director of the renowned Klaudia Taev International Competition for Young Opera Singers in Pärnu (Estonia) and in 2005 he was appointed Artistic Director of the Pärnu International Opera Music Festival (PromFest).
 For artistic achievements with this festival and for the production of Thaïs by Massenet, Mr. Pehk was given the State Prize of Musical Theatre of Estonia 2010.

-As an international guest opera conductor Mr. Pehk has conducted in Belarus State Academic Bolshoi Opera and Ballet Theatre in the season 2010/2011.
-In November 2010 he made his debut in the Amsterdam Concertgebouw with the Opera Studio of Netherlands.
-He also conducted tours of Die Fledermaus and Die Lustige Witwe with International Opera Productions in various theaters in Belgium and the Netherlands in 2011-2012.
-He has worked in music theaters of Bulgaria (Varna, Bourgas), Germany (Erfurt), France (Rennes, Angers-Nantes) and Lithuania (Kaunas) and conducted in many other countries like Latvia, Finland, Russia, Ukraine, Hungary, Germany and France.
+As an international guest conductor, Mr. Pehk has collaborated with the State Academic Bolshoi Opera and Ballet Theatre (Republic of Belarus), Erfurt Theater (Germany), Rennes Opéra and Angers-Nantes Opéra (France), Varna State Opera and Bourgas State Opera (Bulgaria) and Kaunas State Musical Theater (Lithuania).
+In November 2010 he made his debut in the Amsterdam Concertgebouw with the Opera Studio of The Netherlands.
+He also conducted tours of Die Fledermaus and Die Lustige Witwe with International Opera Productions in various theaters in Belgium and the Netherlands from 2011 to 2012.
+He has conducted concerts in many other countries like Finland, France, Germany, Hungary, Latvia, Russia, and Ukraine.

 In 2000 he founded his own orchestra in Tallinn: the 21st Century Orchestra and he is the principal conductor of this ensemble that plays mostly contemporary but also classic repertoire from Estonian and international composers.